ankit7540/H2-PolarizabilityMatrixElements/python-module/README.md

 Python-module `rovibME`
 ----------------
-Python module `rovibME` for the computation of matrix elements.
+`rovibME` is python module which performs computation of matrix elements for polarizability.

 Requirements